“Adopt the pace of nature, her secret is patience” – Ralph Waldo Emerson

 - nature-based meditation

-- sharing our experiences of being in the more-than-human world
+- share circles where we listen to our experiences of being in the more-than-human world … with a cup of forest tea

 Being in nature with mindfulness